From Mom on Your Birthday: A Microbiota

 Posted Mar 06, 2019

 Horse owners are often startled when they see a foal eat its mother's poop, but it's perfectly normal.
 Eating poop is an efficient, if indelicate, way to inherit the mare's microbiome.
 Horses spend their entire day grazing.
 In order to process the laughably low energy content of grass, a mature horse has a cecum containing up to eight gallons of cellulose-degrading bacteria – and that had to come from somewhere.
 Lots of animals – especially young ones – eat poop, including rabbits, koalas, pandas, pigs, geese, elephants, hippos, dogs, mice and monkeys.
 And, often, humans.

 When a baby is squeezed down the birth canal, we know that it picks up vaginal microbes along the way.
 But with all that squeezing, the baby often picks up mom's fecal microbes as well.
 Natural birth is far from antiseptic.
 From an evolutionary standpoint, that makes sense: The world is lousy with pathogens, and babies are totally doomed without protective microbes.
 They need to be saturated with their mom's microbiota as quickly as possible.
 A messy birth provides an important starter set for the baby's microbiota.

 Babies born by C-section have a different microbiota, more like a nurse's glove.
 These kids have an increased likelihood of asthma and allergies than babies born vaginally.
 They often have higher gut permeability and lower microbial diversity, both associated with depression and anxiety.[i]
 Muddying the issue, mothers are typically given antibiotics before a C-section, so some of the microbial changes may be attributed to that as well.
-Fortunately, C-section babies get a second chance to establish a good microbiota: Babies are born to suckle.
+New research shows that many of the differences disappear after a couple of months and fortunately, C-section babies get a second chance to establish a good microbiota: Babies are born to suckle.